fossxo/fossxo-gdd/source/gui.rst

 User Interface
 ##############

-This chapter describes the user interface of FoxXO.
+This chapter describes the user interface of FossXO.
 This includes the main game board, controls, and all game menus.